 Keywords:SUPPLY CHAIN MODELLING, SUSTAINABLE DEVELOPMENT, TECHNOLOGY ASSESSMENT, OPERATIONS MANAGEMENT, GRAPH THEORY, ENERGY, RISK MANAGEMENT, QUEUEING THEORY, ENVIRONMENT

-Disciplines:Applied mathematics in specific fields, Statistics and numerical methods, Power electronics, Energy generation, conversion and storage engineering, Manufacturing engineering, Other mechanical and manufacturing engineering, Product development
+Disciplines:Applied mathematics in specific fields, Statistics and numerical methods, Electrical power engineering, Energy generation, conversion and storage engineering, Manufacturing engineering, Other mechanical and manufacturing engineering, Product development